Toyota Prius Plug-In practicality & boot space

 The front of the interior is functional, too.
 There’s a pair of cup-holders, a tray to store your phone or wallet (this is where the wireless charging pad is located if fitted) and the lack of a transmission tunnel means the front of the interior feels relatively roomy.

-This drawback is not just limited to how many passengers you can take.
-The bigger battery eats into boot space, so there’s only 191 litres of luggage room.
+The bigger battery the Prius Plug-In uses compared to the regular Prius does eat into the boot space, so there’s only 191 litres of luggage room.
 The battery means the boot floor is quite high, so at least it’s easy to lift bags into the boot.

 At least there is a little flap in the boot near the bumper where you can stow the charging cables, so they don’t eat into boot space any more and compromises practicality any further in this already flawed plug-in model.